 Alternatively, if you want a slower way to get around, which is equally entertaining, get on the Deuce bus that runs up and down the Strip.
 Here is the route map and you can buy a single ride ticket for $4 or a 24-hour ticket to hop on and off whenever you want for $8.
 Exact fares are needed.
 They don’t give change.

-There are two main areas to Vegas, The Strip and Downtown.
-We much prefer Downtown as a location and rarely visit The Strip.
+There are three main areas to Vegas, The Strip, Downtown and the Arts District.
+We much prefer Downtown as a location, love the Arts District and rarely visit The Strip.
 Downtown is huge fun, cheaper to eat and drink and has tons to do.
-First timers to Vegas might want to stay on The Strip for the glitz and glamour, but if you do, 100% visit Downtown on a night time.
+First timers to Vegas might want to stay in a hotel on The Strip for the glitz and glamour.
+If you do that, still make time and 100% visit Downtown on a night time.
 It’s a feast for the senses!
+Don’t underestimate the appeal of the much, much quieter Arts District.
+It has some of the best bars and eateries in Vegas!

 If you stay on The Strip, you will be able to walk loads of places.
 Be aware that you won’t be able to walk between North and South of the Strip because it is too far.
 You’ll need get either the bus, monorail or Uber.
 Staying Centre Strip will save you on Ubers.